 Twirla, which was approved in February 2020 and launched in early December 2020, is a once-weekly prescription combination hormonal contraceptive patch.
 It exposes patients to an estrogen dose consistent with commonly prescribed combined hormonal contraceptives, or CHCs, and is lower than the estrogen dose found in other marketed contraceptive patches.
 We believe there is a market need for a contraceptive patch that is designed to deliver hormonal exposure equivalent to 30 mcg of estrogen and 120 mcg of progestin in a convenient once-weekly dosage form that may support compliance in a noninvasive fashion.
 Twirla leverages our proprietary transdermal patch technology called Skinfusion[®].
 Skinfusion is designed to allow drug delivery through the skin while promoting patch adhesion and patient comfort and wearability, which may help support compliance.

 We are focused on our advancement as a commercial company.
-During 2023, we plan to continue implementing our commercialization plan for Twirla, with the goal of establishing a growing position in the hormonal contraceptive market.
-In addition to growing Twirla, we also plan to continue pursuing opportunities to broaden our portfolio to address areas of unmet medical need in women's health.
+During 2024, we plan to continue executing our commercialization plan for Twirla, with the goal of establishing a growing position in the hormonal contraceptive market.

 Our Strategy